-In September of this year, members of our Indian Indulgence tour will have the once-in-a-lifetime opportunity to stay in an Indian royal palace.
+In September of 2023, members of our Palaces of India program will have the opportunity to visit the Indian royal palace.
 Here’s the background on it.

 It’s the early 1920s - and the Indian city of Jodhpur is in deep trouble.
 Famine is gnawing at the land, as a severe drought stretches onwards.
 Many local farmers face financial ruin.